LauraBoBora/LTP/README.md

 - If question not answered correctly, will remain empty

 ### WIN/LOSE
-- Will have 10 questions to get all 6 pies
+- Will have 10 questions to get all 6 pieces of pie